ms-iot/build2015-robot-kit/README.md

 They joystick can be plugged into the robot directly via the USB port on the Raspberry Pi 2 or the Windows 10 Desktop PC via USB.

 ## Keyboard Input
-From the Windows 10 Desktop PC UAP app, the keyboard controls are:
+From the Windows 10 Desktop PC UWP app, the keyboard controls are:

 * Forward - Up arrow / W
 * Backward - Down arrow / X